 Delivering packages for Amazon through the Amazon Flex app is a great way to earn extra money.
 But when it comes to app design and usability, it falls behind other delivery apps like DoorDash and Uber Eats.

-But when you open Amazon Flex and search for delivery offers, you are met with confusing codes and cryptic order types.
+When you open Amazon Flex and search for delivery offers, you will see confusing codes and unexplained order labels.

-In this article, learn how to decode a Flex order offer, find out what each order type is, what the warehouse codes mean, and how to get a sense of the work you’ll have to do.
+In this article, learn what each order type is, what the warehouse codes mean, and what kind of work you will do for each order type.

 Article contents

-- List of all Amazon Flex offer types
+- A list of all Amazon Flex offer types

 - Warehouse codes and pickup locations